Pronex/minimal_api/README.md

 ## Build

+Ideally this can be developed in a devcontainer using VScode.
+You can use the `devcontainer.json` file included in the repo to get started.
+You'll need to install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VScode.
+You can then open the project in a container by clicking the green button in the bottom left corner of VScode and selecting "Remote-Containers: Open Folder in Container...".
+You'll then be prompted to select the folder to open in a container.
+Select the folder containing this repo and you're good to go.

-You should use a virtualenv to install any dependencies locally (for development).
+Otherwise, you should use a virtualenv to install any dependencies locally (for development).
 You'll find the docs [here](https://docs.python.org/3/library/venv.html) and a quick intro [here](https://realpython.com/python-virtual-environments-a-primer/#what-is-a-virtual-environment).
 Create a virtual environment with `python -m venv .venv` (Win) and source it with `.\.venv\Scripts\Activate.ps1` (PS) or `python3 -m venv .venv` (linux) and aource it with `source .venv/bin/activate`.
 You can then install all requirements with `pip install -r requirements.txt`.

 To run the app in "debug mode" locally such that the server reloads the at file change, use: